 - The FSO encourages strong commitment from its members and, in order to ensure that the players’ and conductor’s time is not wasted, attendance at all rehearsals is expected.

-- It is inevitable that members may have to miss rehearsals occasionally for unavoidable reasons but these should be kept to a minimum, the expectation being that no player will miss more than two rehearsals per concert.
+- It is inevitable that members may have to miss rehearsals occasionally for unavoidable reasons but these should be kept to a minimum, the expectation being that no player will miss more than three rehearsals per concert.

 - If you do have to be absent from a rehearsal, please complete the absence form and let your section leader know in advance as this helps us to plan ahead.
+Please ensure that all known absences are reported ahead of the first rehearsal for each concert.

 - If a member has attended insufficient rehearsals prior to a specific concert, the Committee may advise that member that they will not be able to play in that concert.